-The flavors of a margarita - tequila, orange and lime - are blended in a tossed salad of fresh shrimp, diced avocado and sliced red onion, spiked with a creamy, spicy sour cream dressing.
-Don't shy away from avocados because they're high in calories - avocados are rich in good, heart-healthy fat, as well as vitamin E, folate, potassium and other important nutrients.
+The flavors of a margarita—tequila, orange and lime—are blended in this healthy salad recipe of fresh shrimp, diced avocado and sliced red onion, spiked with a creamy, spicy sour cream dressing.
+Don’t shy away from avocados because they’re high in calories—avocados are rich in good, heart-healthy fat, as well as vitamin E, folate, potassium and other important nutrients.

 1/4 cup tequila

 1/2 teaspoon salt

 1/4 cup thinly slivered red onion

 2 medium endives, cored and torn into pieces (2 cups)

 2 ripe Hass avocados, peeled, pitted and cut into 1/2-inch cubes